Scientists create most powerful indoor magnetic field, blow up own lab

 You can watch what happens in the video below:

 To achieve the record, the team used a technique known as electromagnetic flux-compression (EMFC).
-They attached their instrument, which generates a low-strength, static magnetic field of 3.2 T, to a row of capacitors that generate a huge amount of energy -- approximately 4 million amps.
+They attached their instrument, which generates a low-strength, static magnetic field of 3.2 T, to a row of capacitors that generate a huge amount of energy -- 3.2 megajoules.
 This compresses the magnetic field into a tiny area at an alarmingly fast speed.
 But it can't stay compressed for long, eventually bouncing back and creating a shock wave that rips the instrument apart.

 Fortunately, the explosion wasn't all for naught.